vzahorui/vzahorui.github.io/_posts/2021-03-27-statistical-distributions.md

 <div id='normal_distribution'/>
 ## Normal distribution

-Normal distribution is one of the most fundamental building blocks of statistics.
+Normal distribution (also known as Gaussian distribution) is one of the most fundamental building blocks of statistics.
 According to the [Central limit theorem]({{ site.baseurl }}{% link _posts/2021-01-16-sampling-distribution.md %}), averages of random samples, which are drawn independently from some independent distribution converge around some central value.
 They become normally distributed when the number of observations is sufficiently large.
 At this point the distribution of the original values from which the samples are drawn doesn't even have to be normally distributed.

 Suppose, we decided to measure the weight of all newborns in a multitude of different hospitals and calculate the average weight in each hospital.
 Most likely the distribution of those average weights will resemble a bell-shaped curve.